guigiusti/simple-notification/README.md

 # Simple Notification - Javascript

-You know that moment you just want to know when something happened in your services?
-Like user subscription events, downtime, a specific error, you name it.
-Imagine getting notifications like this directly in your pocket via something like Discord or Telegram.
-Or in your team Clickup or Slack chat.
+You know those moments you just need to know when something happened in your services?
+Like a new user subscription, downtime, a specific error, you name it.
+Imagine getting notifications like this directly in your pocket on Discord or Telegram, or in your team Clickup or Slack chat.

-What if you want to send this message in multiple chats on different platforms, or even send an email with attachments through a service like Mailgun or Resend at the same time.
+What if you want to send this message in multiple chats on different platforms, or even send an email with attachments through a service like Mailgun or Resend at the same time?

-Simple Notification\* tries to make this easier, instead of downloading multiple SDKs or implementing the API call yourself, now you can download one simple package and have an easy way to send a message or an e-mail through different services.
+Simple Notification\* make this easier, instead of installing several SDKs or writing API calls by yourself, now you can install one simple package and have an easy way to send a message or an e-mail through different services.

 \*Lacking features, still in development.
-Basic usage already available
+Basic usage available.

 ## Table of Contents